cryptocreeper94-sudo/pulse/replit.md

 # Pulse - AI Trading Analysis Platform

 ## Overview
-Pulse, powered by DarkWave Studios, LLC, is an AI-driven trading platform utilizing the Mastra AI framework to deliver predictive signals and institutional-grade technical analysis for cryptocurrency and stocks.
-Its primary goal is to provide users with a significant trading advantage by identifying market trends early and offering sophisticated, risk-adjusted analytics.
-The platform is designed to integrate with the broader DarkWave Studios ecosystem, powered by the upcoming DWAV token, and aims to empower traders with advanced AI capabilities.
+Pulse, by DarkWave Studios, LLC, is an AI-driven trading platform that leverages the Mastra AI framework to deliver predictive signals and institutional-grade technical analysis for cryptocurrency and stocks.
+Its core purpose is to provide users with a competitive edge by identifying market trends early and offering sophisticated, risk-adjusted analytics.
+The platform integrates with the broader DarkWave Studios ecosystem, powered by the DWAV token, aiming to empower traders with advanced AI capabilities and significant market potential.

 ## User Preferences
 - User name: Jason (Owner/Admin)